Azure/webapps-container-deploy/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains [GitHub Action for Azure WebApp for containers](https://github.com/Azure/webapps-container-deploy/blob/master/action.yml) to deploy to Azure WebApp for Containers.
-Supports deploying a single container image or multiple containers.

-If you are looking for a Github Action to deploy to an Azure WebApp (Windows or Linux), consider using [Azure WebApp](https://github.com/Azure/webapps-deploy/blob/master/action.yml) action.
+If you are looking for a Github Action to deploy to an Azure WebApp (Windows or Linux) or Azure WebApp for Containers (single container image or multiple containers), consider using [Azure WebApp](https://github.com/Azure/webapps-deploy/blob/master/action.yml) action.

 For deploying container images to Kubernetes, consider using [Kubernetes deploy](https://github.com/Azure/k8s-deploy) action.
 This action requires that the cluster context be set earlier in the workflow by using either the [Azure/aks-set-context](https://github.com/Azure/aks-set-context/tree/releases/v1) action or the [Azure/k8s-set-context](https://github.com/Azure/k8s-set-context/tree/releases/v1) action.

-The definition of this Github Action is in [action.yml](https://github.com/Azure/webapps-container-deploy/blob/master/action.yml).

 # End-to-End Sample Workflows